Jean Darcet

 Jean d'Arcet or Jean Darcet (7 September 1724 – 12 February 1801) was a French chemist, and director of the porcelain works at Sèvres.
-He was one of the first to manufacture porcelain in France.

-Darcet was probably born in Doazit, where his family resided, but was baptised in Audignon.

-In 1774 he was appointed professor of chemistry in the Collège de France and in 1795 he became a member of the Institute.
+He was among the first to manufacture hard porcelain in France and helped reduce imports and establish the ceramic industry at Sévres.
+He is also remembered in Darcet's alloy, a mix of bismuth, lead and tin that melted easily (at 98°C) and was used for low-cost dental filling and other applications.
+His son Jean-Pierre-Joseph d'Arcet (1777-1844) also became a chemist.